Nishant-Pratap-Singh/Data_invisible_cloak/README.md

 <h2>📌 Overview</h2>

-This repository contains a custom dataset titled "Data Invisible Cloak", designed for experiments in
+This repository contains a custom dataset titled "Data Invisible Cloak", designed for experiments in Optical Camouflage Using Gaussian Curves.

 The dataset consists of reference frames (background-only images) and cloak frames (images where the invisible cloak effect is applied).